Recap: Sherlock S 02 E 01 A Scandal In Belgravia

 - Eagleland: The American agents in this episode are very much a Flavour 2.

-- Eureka Moment: Subverted.
-Sherlock seems to have this when he notices the counter on John's blog is still stuck, and thinks it's a message about the passcode to Irene's phone.
+- Subverted when Sherlock seems to have this when he notices the counter on John's blog is still stuck, and thinks it's a message about the passcode to Irene's phone.
 It isn't.

 - Fanservice: Plenty.
 Both Irene Adler and Sherlock Holmes are naked.